 We accept short stories up to 2,500 words.
 No more, although if you go 100/200 words over we won’t get mad.
+We're looking for flash fiction, too: any length.
 Unfortunately we do not accept chapter, book or novel excerpts.
-We’re open to scripts, but it better wow us.
 Please submit no more than one story per theme.

 We accept creative nonfiction on the current theme, synaesthesia or the senses (or all three) up to 2,500 words.
 Again, we won’t get mad if you go over a little bit, but the shorter the better.
 No more than one nonfiction essay per theme.

 All photo file sizes must be at least 1mb and high resolution .jpeg, .gif or .png files.
 Please submit no more than six photographs unless we ask to see more of your work.

 All visual art file sizes must be at least 1mb and high resolution .jpeg, .gif or .png files.
 Please submit no more than six pieces of art unless we ask to see more of your work.

 We welcome music!
 Please email us at email@example.com if you wish to submit songs or compositions.

 We open for submissions twice a year.
 Submissions for our blog are always open – email firstname.lastname@example.org with a pitch, and let's talk!

 No more than three submissions per theme (unless you’re submitting photography or artwork).
 Please include a 50-word biography with your submission.
 We do not accept previously published work, but we do encourage simultaneous submissions; the struggle is real.
 Please don't send us submissions via email.
 They will not get read and it gets pretty hectic.